skhidrapure/Final_Project/README.md

 The datasets will be displayed in interactive dashboards on Tableau.
 For example, please see link below to visualize health sector stock performance during the pandemic:

 https://public.tableau.com/shared/MQFRR8WRJ?:display_count=n&:origin=viz_share_link
+Data can be filtered by company.
+Specific columns and rows can also be highlighted.

 #### Schema